Skip to content

 • Updated automatically when vectors are added.

-• Rebuilt via rebuild_bloom() if corrupted or missing.
+• Rebuilt manually via rebuild_bloom() if needed.

 Search fan-out